 Judging by the huge number of products that are launched and then quietly fizzle away into obscurity, successful product launches aren’t the default.
 They’re the outcome of deliberately planning out a strategy, analyzing it, and then executing it diligently.

 You need to launch it in a manner that gets the most attention from the relevant audience.
 When done right, this helps build momentum and drives your ROI in the right direction.
-How can you plan the perfect product launch, both strategically and tactically, and get the buzz your product deserves?
+In project management, how can you plan the perfect product launch, both strategically and tactically, and get the buzz your product deserves?

 Planning a perfect product launch – 3 main steps